eyeCube/untitled-mage-platformer/README.md

 To play demo, run q.exe

+Controls:
-To view Help/Controls: press F1 in-game.
-Press R to reset when you die (it doesn't automatically kill you)
+R: reset when you die (it doesn't automatically kill you) Arrow keys: move, jump, wall jump, climb
+Z: spell
+X: boomerang (have to get the boomerang first)
+C: flame (have to get flames first)
+V: lightning

 This game was never finished, but it's still fun to play.